stevenlriv/homebase-platform/README.md

  2-3) Improve "Submit Listing" Interface

    LISTERS
-      ** People referred page and database
-      ** Listers action system on index.php
+      ** Listers referral action system on index.php also include it in the contact.php

-    LIVE RELEASE
-      ** Compare Live and Production databases
-      ** Update database table and files on the live site ** Edit the pending approval admin emails

-   --- fix city, country and zip code allowed
+   --- fix city, country and zip code allowed on the submit listing
+   --- don't show cities until a state and country for that cities is selected

+   ====

+   -- only allow listings from PR currently show message to user using JS on the location section

  4) Realtors and Landlords Accounts Creations
     - Submmit-property.php